mojtaba-research/mojtabaa.github.io/_pages/about.md

 I am a second year Ph.D. student in T&O at the Ross School of Business (University of Michigan) where I am advised by Izak Duenyas and Roman Kapuscinski.
 I am also pursuing an M.S. in Statistics.
 Previously, I earned a Ph.D. in Transportation Systems Engineering, and an M.Sc. in Industrial and Operations Engineering from the University of Michigan, and dual B.Sc. degrees in Mathematics and Civil Engineering from Sharif University of Technology.

-My current research focuses on designing dynamic experimentation, inspection, and statistical tests in strategic environments.
-My research integrates online decision-making, statistical inference, and operations research, leveraging tools like stochastic systems analysis, approximation algorithms, online learning, and large deviation analysis.
+My research focuses on developing dynamic experimentation frameworks, inspection mechanisms, and statistical testing methods in strategic and uncertain environments.
+I integrate techniques from online decision-making, statistical inference, and operations research—drawing on tools such as stochastic systems analysis, approximation algorithms, online learning, and large deviation theory.
+My work also extends to applications in online decision-making, the sharing economy, and automated systems, where I have published several studies.
 My work has been recognized with honors such as IBM best student paper award finalist (2024) and the Rackham Predoctoral Fellowship (2022).

 ## Education